jaemoonseok/Special_Card_Game/README.md

 ### How to Run
 1. Open a terminal and move directory to src folder
-2. Compile the Main.java by typinhg javac Main.java
+2. Compile the Main.java by typing javac Main.java
 3. Run it by typing java Main.java
 4. If the program works as the image below, then it is working well